bitcraftCoLtd/finite-state-machine/README.md

 		...
 	}

-Here, when the PaymentBasketState becomes active, it checks whether the user has activated the fast buy option, and if yes, it requests the state machine to directly move to the "Thank you" screen, skipping the confirmation state.
+Here, when the *PaymentBasketState* becomes active, it checks whether the user has activated the fast buy option, and if yes, it requests the state machine to directly move to the "Thank you" screen, skipping the confirmation state.

-Fast redirection feature does not allow delaying state transition.
+Fast redirection feature does not allow delaying state transition, the operation can only be synchronous.

 ## Tools